Mamow Ahyamowen Reports

 There is some great work being done on First Nations data initiatives by other groups.
 We see Mamow Ahyamowen as one important part of a complete health information system for First Nations.
 The complete system requires sustained support for local, Provincial, and Federal data initiatives as well as First Nations led health research.
 Mamow Ahyamowen is focused on providing local and regional health information in Northern Ontario.
 Other complementary data initiatives are described below.

 Complimentary Data Initiatives

-COO has worked with the First Nations Information Governance Centre (FNIGC) and communities to carry out the First Nations Early Childhood, Education, and Employment Survey.
-COO and FNIGC have also partnered on the several rounds of the Regional Health Survey.
+Chiefs of Ontario (COO) has worked with the First Nations Information Governance Centre (FNIGC) and communities to carry out the First Nations Early Childhood, Education, and Employment Survey.
+COO and FNIGC have also partnered on several rounds of the Regional Health Survey.
 Click here to view national data for the Regional Health Survey.